quincycheng/katacoda-scenarios-personal/opentofu-intro/before.md

-Let's create a docker container using OpenToFu
+Let's create a docker container using OpenTofu

 Before we begin, let's verify there's no running docker